pikvm/pikvm/docs/audio.md

         on the V3 HAT board and have not deleted or commented the `dtoverlay=tc358743-audio` line in `/boot/config.txt`.
 Return everything as it was, if you changed it.

+    2. Update OS and reboot:

+        {!_update_os.md!}

-    2. Add and add the following lines to `/etc/kvmd/janus/janus.plugin.ustreamer.jcfg` if they missing:
+    3. Add the following lines to `/etc/kvmd/janus/janus.plugin.ustreamer.jcfg` if they missing:

         ```
         audio: {